Sharing live templates

 RubyMine provides the export and import functionality for sharing live templates, which may be more convenient than copying configuration files manually.

-- In the Export Settings dialog, make sure that the Live templates check box is selected and specify the path and name of the JAR file, where the exported settings will be saved.
+In the Export Settings dialog, make sure that the Live templates checkbox is selected and specify the path and name of the archive, where the exported settings will be saved.

-- Specify the path to the JAR file with the exported live template configuration.
+Specify the path to the archive with the exported live template configuration.

-- In the Import Settings dialog box, select the Live templates check box and click OK.
+In the Import Settings dialog, select the Live templates checkbox and click OK.

 Example of sharing templates between different IDEs